-Sometimes, the promise of a reward for good behavior or a punishment for bad behavior can be very effective.
-But try not to do this too often, as it sets a precedence for future outings, and doesn’t foster intrinsic motivation in your child to behave well.
+Sometimes, the promise of a reward for good behaviour or a punishment for bad behaviour can be very effective.
+But try not to do this too often, as it sets a precedent for future outings, and doesn’t foster intrinsic motivation in your child to behave well.

 4. Choose your venue wisely

 Don’t set your young child and you up for failure by dining at a posh (read: expensive and upmarket) restaurant.
-Search for family friendly or cosy and casual establishments instead, where chances are the staff will be patient and experienced in understand their young patrons, and the other diners will also expect a certain amount of mayhem to be the norm.
+Search for family-friendly or cosy and casual establishments instead, where chances are the staff will be patient and experienced in understanding their young patrons, and the other diners will also expect a certain amount of mayhem to be the norm.
 Cafes with play areas or a nearby playground are great for families with young kids.